-16.19 PICDEM 17 Demonstration Board
+14.14 PICDEM 17 Demonstration Board

 The PICDEM 17 demonstration board is an evaluation board that demonstrates the capabilities of several Microchip microcontrollers, including PIC17C752, PIC17C756A, PIC17C762 and PIC17C766.
-A programmed sample is included.
-The PRO MATE II device programmer, or the PICSTART Plus development programmer, can be used to reprogram the device for user tailored application development.
-The PICDEM 17 demonstration board supports program download and execution from external on-board Flash memory.
-A generous prototype area is available for user hardware expansion.
+All necessary hardware is included to run basic demo programs, which are supplied on a 3.5-inch disk.
+A programmed sample is included and the user may erase it and program it with the other sample programs using the PRO MATE II device programmer, or the PICSTART Plus development programmer, and easily debug and test the sample code.
+In addition, the PICDEM 17 demonstration board supports downloading of programs to and executing out of external FLASH memory on board.
+The PICDEM 17 demonstration board is also usable with the MPLAB ICE in-circuit emulator, or the PICMASTER emulator and all of the sample programs can be run and modified using either emulator.
+Additionally, a generous prototype area is available for user hardware.